comp110-lytle/comp110/site/support/index.md

 # Office Hours

-The following are our in-person and virtual office hours.
+The following are our in-person office hours.
 Any office hours cancellations (e.g., on a holiday or Wellness Day) will be announced.

+Office hours are held in SN008.

 * _Monday: 11:00 AM - 5:00 PM_
 * _Tuesday: 11:00 AM - 5:00 PM_